 With the onset of COVID, Mercy Creek closed its doors to visitors and Illinois Westland University sent its students home.
 Faced with delivering meals to almost everyone three times a day, the new chef got creative and reached out for help.
 Illinois Wesleyan University wanted to help senior communities and has lent Mercy Creek a hot meal cart that has been heaven sent.
 They are able to deliver hot meals three times a day with much more ease.
 The Normal community has banded together, sending messages of joy and encouragement to each other.

 Sugar Creek Alzheimer’s is spreading joy by planting pink flamingos at Mercy Creek.

 Mercy Creek has been delivering over 100 meals a day made by the Executive Chef, 6 days per week to home bound seniors living in the community over the last 60 days.
-This is Patrick Sweeney and his dog Charlie.
+This is Jerry Ruhrup and with Charlie the dog.
 And home-made pizzas, salads and cookies to celebrate first responders at work.

 Aggie and Gay from Synergy home care were awarded 130 individually wrapped caregiver gifts.
 As of June 17, the team was able to give out all the gifts to their caregivers.
 They have been impacted by Covid and their staff had depleted but as we come out of Covid, their business is surviving and they are starting to serve more in the area.

 60 days into the COVID shut down, everyone’s feeling a little hemmed in and wanting to get outside.
 So Mercy Creek hosted a Drive-Through Parade and invited emergency services and families to join in.
 Over 50 cars and families drove through, waving, shouting and leaving packages for their parents and grandparents.
 After the parade finished, everyone was so happy to be outside, they just continued to visit.